JamesSkemp/words/content/post/stoplights-is-it-better-to-be-the-first-one-at-the-light-or-the-last-one-through.md

 +++
-title = "Stoplights: Is it better to be the first one at the light, or the last one through?" summary = "Thoughts on stopping at a yellow light versus automatically accelerating." draft = false comments = true date = "2005-01-19T02:01:00-06:00"
+title = "Stoplights: Is it better to be the first one at the light, or the last one through?" description = "Thoughts on stopping at a yellow light versus automatically accelerating." draft = false comments = true date = "2005-01-19T02:01:00-06:00"